 While some military members have access to waived tuition, others still face high costs when financing their graduate degrees.
 These students may rely on scholarships to help cover the cost of their master’s programs.

-Scholarships come in varying amounts and with varying requirements—some target specific individuals while others support a broader audience.
-Additionally, scholarship amounts vary; many military members apply for multiple scholarships to help offset school costs.
+Scholarships come in varying amounts and with varying requirements, and some target specific students while others support a broader audience.
+Additionally, scholarship amounts vary, so it’s a good idea to apply for multiple scholarships to help offset school costs.

 Some popular annual scholarships include the Marines Memorial Tribute Scholarship, AMVETS Scholarship, Army Women’s Foundation Legacy Scholarship, and the U.S. Army Enlisted Commissioning Program, which runs through the Army Medical Department.